 In two sections of a long, multi-part appendix, Matthew develops his “circumstance-adaptive” law in two directions.
 First, in an example of what would nowadays be called Social Darwinism, in Note B (Excerpt 1) he applies it to human society in order to critique the laws of entail (laws of inheritance via first-born sons, regardless of their ability).
 Second, and most importantly, at the end of the Appendix (Excerpt 2) he applies it to the fossil record as it was known at the time.
 He argues that, while his circumstance-adaptive law would in general work to keep species in stasis during periods of environmental constancy (presumed to hold within geological epochs), the situation would be different in the transition periods between one epoch and the next (when prevailing catastrophist theories proposed tumultuous changes in the environment).
 Here, the same law would act on isolated groups of organisms to effect rapid evolutionary change, resulting in the large-scale changes in fauna and flora evident from the fossil record.

 Natural selection had been proposed before as a microevolutionary mechanism – one that could generate changes in varieties or races within a species – in particular by James Hutton in 1794 and William Charles Wells in 1818.
-But Matthew’s End-Appendix is the first known account promoting natural selection as a force for macroevolution.
+But Matthew’s End-Appendix is the first known account promoting natural selection as a mechanism for the evolutionary origin of species.

 For sub-pages on this topic, use the menu tree on the left-hand side of this webpage.